100454583alumnosuc3m/ALERGEN-PREDICTOR-FROM-ProtTrans/README.md

 * **Non-Allergen Probability**: The probability that the protein belongs to class `0`.
 * **Allergen Probability**: The probability that the protein belongs to class `1`.

----

-Would you like me to also make the English version stylistically consistent with typical GitHub READMEs (e.g., title capitalization, slightly improved flow)?